Performance Fatigue & The Need to Retreat

 They are the version your people actually need.

 The people who matter will still be there when you come back.
-And so will you.

 -----